WhatsApp Business API vs. WhatsApp Business App: Which Do You Need?

 WhatsApp should be one channel in your omnichannel strategy, not the only one.
 As your chatbot matures, extend the same flows to Instagram DMs, Facebook Messenger, and your website widget.
 Using Conferbot's platform, you build your chatbot logic once and deploy it across all channels from a single dashboard.

 The advantage of starting with WhatsApp is its unmatched engagement metrics: 98% open rates and 45-60% response rates give you the highest-performing channel to validate your chatbot strategy.
+Enterprise messaging providers like MessageBird (now Bird) report that businesses using WhatsApp as their primary channel see 60% faster resolution times compared to email-only support.
+For a broader look at how WhatsApp fits into a larger messaging strategy, our WhatsApp business chatbot marketing guide covers campaign planning and audience segmentation.
 Once proven on WhatsApp, extending to other channels is straightforward.
 Connect all channels through the integrations hub to maintain a unified customer profile across every touchpoint, ensuring no context is lost when a customer switches between channels.

 Was this article helpful?